Adding Components to a Channel

 Experience Fragment

-Duration Select the entire duration of the experience fragment that plays in the channel.
+Select the entire duration of the Experience Fragment that plays in the channel.

 Offline Config

-Static Files Static files that you can add as offline configs to your experience fragment.
+Static files that you can add as offline configs to your Experience Fragment.

 NOTE

-The Client-side Libraries and the Static Files that you add from this component will be in addition to already configured Client-side Libraries and the Static Files that are added from the experience fragment’s Properties.
+The Client-side Libraries and the Static Files that you add from this component are in addition to already configured Client-side Libraries and the Static Files that are added from the Experience Fragment’s Properties.

-An Image allows you to add an image to your channel.
+An Image lets you add an image to your channel.

 The image asset has three tabs namely Image, Accessibility, and Sequence: